 When we declare a road a limited-access road, we authorise existing crossing places to the road through notices to the landowners.
 The notices specify where the crossing places are in relation to the title boundaries.

-This may also be noted on your certificate of title (copies are available from the Land Information New Zealand website(external link)).
+This may be noted on your certificate of title (copies are available from the Land Information New Zealand website(external link)).

 If your property is on a limited-access road, vehicles and stock can only access the road from an 'authorised crossing place'.